 Sabbatarianism is in Scotland, as you have truly stated, a large part of the national religion, and whisky-drinking behind window-blinds and elsewhere is unfortunately too common; but the whiskydrinkers and the Sabbatarians are two distinct classes, and no returns yet made will enable you to establish an identity between them.
 Indeed a large proportion of the Sabbatarians are also teetotallers, and war as vigorously against drunkenness as against innocent recreation on Sunday.
-How far they may encourage drunkenness by shutting up all sources of healthy excitement is another question, but assuredly it is alike impolitic and unjust to bring against them an accusation which to those who know them does not require an answer.
+How far they may encourage citement is another question, but assuredly it is alike impolitic and unjust to bring against them an accusation which to those who know them does not require an answer.

 Our quarrel with them is that they insolently set themselves up as lords of our consciences.
-Fighting for freedom of conscience our victory is sure, but when deserting this high ground we introduce into the quarrel the paltry element of personal conduct, our holy struggle degenerates into a squabble, and we run a great chance of being, and deserve to be, beaten.
+Fighting for freedom of conscience our victory is sure, but when deserting this high ground we introduce into the quarrel the paltry element of personal conduct, our

-I am, yours respectfully,
+I am, yours respectfully.